i-vetrov/phonegap-plugin-OpenFileWithExternalApp/README.md

 ## Using the plugin ##

-The plugin creates the object 'window.plugins.OpenFileWithExternalApp' with method 'openFile(fileName)' where 'fileName' is the name of file in 'download' folder.
+The plugin creates the object 'window.plugins.openFileWithExternalApp' with method 'openFile(filePath, successCallback, errorCallback)' where 'filePath' is the absolute file path including the name of file.
+Usualy you can get filePath like this:

+    fileEntry.file(function(file){

+      window.plugins.openFileWithExternalApp.openFile(file.fullPath, successCallback, errorCallback);

+    });

 The other method 'openLink(link)' open URL in external browser.

 Bug reports and your suggestions are welcome!